-1. The information provided herein is complementary to the route compatibility check, which is assumed to have already been performed for a train intended to operate on a route.

-2. Most of the information listed below is not otherwise visible to the driver or can only be indirectly perceived under certain operational conditions, usually by observing the system behaviour in certain situations.

-3. Item 7 lists the minimum set of ETCS National Values required to be made available to the railway undertakings.
-Infrastructure managers shall also provide upon request to a railway undertaking the complete set of National Values, e.g. to serve as default values for ERTMS/ETCS on-board units operating locally.

-4. The ERTMS terms mentioned in the table are defined in the Glossary and System Requirements Specification of Control-command and Signalling TSI (under indexes 3 and 4 respectively of Annex A thereof).

-5. The information provided in this Appendix will enhance drivers' knowledge of the operational conditions they need to consider when running under ERTMS in the infrastructure manager's network.
+- 1. The information provided herein is complementary to the route compatibility check, which is assumed to have already been performed for a train intended to operate on a route. - 2.
+Most of the information listed below is not otherwise visible to the driver or can only be indirectly perceived under certain operational conditions, usually by observing the system behaviour in certain situations. - 3.
+Item 1.5 lists the minimum set of ETCS National Values required to be made available to the railway undertakings.
+Infrastructure managers shall also provide upon request to a railway undertaking the complete set of National Values. - 4.
+The ERTMS terms mentioned in the table are defined in the Glossary and System Requirements Specification of Control-command and Signalling TSI (under indexes 3 and 4 respectively of Appendix A thereof). - 5.
+The information provided in this Appendix will enhance drivers' knowledge of the operational conditions they need to consider when running under ERTMS in the infrastructure manager's network.
 It can be used in drivers' training and may be integrated under internal railway undertaking rules and procedures.

-Number Information Justification / notes 1 ETCS specificities 1.1 Whether the ETCS trackside is engineered to transmit Track Conditions and if yes, which ones If the trackside does not provide Track Conditions , the driver will need to be informed about such conditions via alternative ways 1.2 Whether the ETCS trackside implements the Level Crossing procedure or an equivalent solution If the trackside does not implement any solution to cover defective LXs (which are normally protected by means of a technical system), then drivers will be required to comply with instructions received from other sources 1.3 The nominal cant deficiency used to determine the basic Static Speed Profile of the line and other train categories with lower cant deficiency for which the ETCS trackside is configured to provide Static Speed Profiles Essential information for drivers of trains with a worse (lower) tolerated cant deficiency than those for which the ETCS trackside provides Static Speed Profiles 1.4 Reasons for which an ETCS Radio Block Center can reject a train List of cases subject to system design choices made by the infrastructure manager 1.5 ETCS National Values Minimum set of parameters to be communicated to the railway undertakings 1.5.1 D_NVROLL Parameter used by the ETCS on- board to supervise the distance allowed to be travelled under the roll- away protection and the reverse movement protection
+Number Information Justification / notes 1 ETCS specificities 1.1 Whether the ETCS trackside is engineered to transmit Track Conditions and if yes, which ones If the trackside does not provide Track Conditions, the driver will need to be informed about such conditions via alternative ways 1.2 Whether the ETCS trackside implements the Level Crossing procedure or an equivalent solution If the trackside does not implement any solution to cover defective LXs (which are normally protected by means of a technical system), then drivers will be required to comply with instructions received from other sources 1.3 The cant deficiency used to determine the basic Static Speed Profile of the line and other cant deficiency train categories for which the ETCS trackside is configured to provide Static Speed Profiles Essential information for drivers of trains with a worse (lower) tolerated cant deficiency than those for which the ETCS trackside provides Static Speed Profiles 1.4 Reasons for which an ETCS Radio Block Center can reject a train List of cases subject to system design choices made by the infrastructure manager 1.5 ETCS National Values Minimum set of parameters to be communicated to the railway undertakings 1.5.1 D_NVROLL Parameter used by the ETCS on- board to supervise the distance allowed to be travelled under the roll- away protection and the reverse movement protection